dentarg/auth0-blog/_posts/2018-01-31-android-development-15-libraries-you-should-be-using.markdown

 ## Conclusion

 We have seen how libraries significantly reduce the amount of boilerplate code written to perform various functions while developing for Android.
 We also able took a quick look on how to use these libraries in most cases.
-Knowing the best libraries available out there can help up improve the quality of our apps and make us produce more in less time.
+Knowing the best libraries available out there can help us improve the quality of our apps and make us produce more in less time.
 So, no doubt, knowing and using these libraries leads to a win-win situation.